iPeterPan/Angular_Lab08/README.md

 This code is Fixed version.
 But Give up to fix codes.

-content of book is very cool.(codes are until lab 05)
+The content of book is very cool.(codes are until lab 05)

 but i can't follow the code becase so difficult to fix code.